EnterpriseDB/tpa/architectures/README.md

   Clusters for 2ndQuadrant training sessions

 Images
-  Clusters to generate AMIs with preinstalled packages
+  Clusters to generate distribution images with preinstalled packages

 Run ``tpaexec info architectures/M1`` (or any of the architecture names listed above) for more information.

+Run ``tpaexec configure --architecture M1 --help`` to see the available configure options for the architecture.